udacity/CarND-MPC-Quizzes/README.md

 3. Change into the build directory, `cd build`.
 4. Compile the project, `cmake .. && make`.

+A solution for each quiz is presented in the solution directory.

 ## Dependencies

 The *Global Kinematic Quiz* and *Polynomial Fitting* quizzes have all the dependencies in repo.
 For the *MPC* quiz